kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 [...]
 ```

 Hmm, odd patterns and all characters from a similar binary range?
-No, it can't be...
+No, it couldn't be...

-A quick [XOR brute force](https://www.dcode.fr/xor-cipher) reveals a key of 0xA5.
+**A quick [XOR brute force](https://www.dcode.fr/xor-cipher) revealed a key of 0xA5.**

 ![XOR brute force on dcode.fr](xor.png)

 <details>

+<summary>Partial hexdump of the loader.props.v1 file</summary>

 ```
 00000000  64 6F 77 6E 6C 6F 61 64 5F 70 72 69 6F 72 69 74  |download_priorit|